elshize/fsim/README.md

 ## No TUI Mode

 Although TUI is very convenient for getting important insights into the inner workings of the simulation, eventually, we want to run a longer simulation and report its statistics.
-This is what `--no-tui` mode is for.
+This is what `--no-ui` mode is for.
+When using no-ui mode, you will also need to define the simulation `--time`.

-> `--no-tui` mode is not yet implemented.

 [Cargo]: https://doc.rust-lang.org/cargo/
 [Rust]: https://www.rust-lang.org/